raphaeljp/raphaeljp/README.md

 Some things about me:

-- 🔭 I’m currently working at [Bayer Crop Science](https://www.linkedin.com/company/bayer-cropscience/)
+- 🔭  I’m currently working at [Dog & Pony Studios](https://www.linkedin.com/company/dog-and-pony-studios)
-- 🌱 I’m currently learning NestJS and DevOps
+- 🌱  I’m currently learning DevOps
 - 👯  I’m looking to collaborate on projects that will make people live better
 - 💬  Ask me anything about JavaScript / TypeScript

 ---